 Consider the failure of mining companies to act in the interests of their investors and the countries whose natural resources they exploit.

 GATA has been alerting gold mining companies to gold price suppression policy for 20 years now.
-GATA people have spoken at mining conferences in North America, Europe, Asia, and South Africa.
+GATA people have spoken at mining and other conferences in North America, South America, Europe, Asia, and South Africa.
 A few mining companies -- very few -- have responded favorably, spoken publicly about the issue, and even supported GATA financially.
 But most mining companies have ignored the issue.
 It terrifies them.
 The gold mining industry has an international trade association -- the World Gold Council -- but the council actually represents very few mining companies, mainly the biggest ones, and has never addressed gold price suppression by governments and central banks.
 Indeed, the World Gold Council seems to exist mainly to ensure that there never is a world gold council, never any association to defend the gold-mining industry and gold-producing countries against hostile central banks.
 Thus the World Gold Council forecloses the possibility that the gold mining industry might ever stand up for itself.
 It is not hard to understand the timidity of gold-mining companies.
 First, mining is the industry most vulnerable to governments -- for mining permits, for royalty requirements, and for enforcement of environmental regulations.
 Mining companies are properly scared of doing anything that might alienate their governments.
 Second, mining is the most capital-intensive business.
 Developing the typical mine requires hundreds of millions of U.S. dollars and sometimes even billions of dollars.
 Such financing usually is available only from the biggest investment banks, banks that are formally agents of the major central banks.
 So gold-mining companies fear that if they complain about the rigging of the gold market, their own banks will cut them off.
 But I would ask the miners and the gold-producing countries: Do you want to risk dying on your feet or just die on your knees?

 [ILLUSTRATION 5 -- NIGERIA'S CAPITOL BUILDING]